 Surf and Turf Dinner for Two

-Classic surf and turf (filet mignon and lobster tail) is a perfect special occasion dinner ~ elegant and surprisingly simple to make at home.
-This easy recipe ensures that both the steak and the lobster are cooked to perfection without a lot of fuss and includes a Chive-Shallot compound butter for added flavor.
+Classic surf and turf (filet mignon and lobster tail) is a perfect special occasion dinner ~ elegant and surprisingly easy to make at home.
+Our recipe instructions ensure that both the steak and the lobster are cooked to perfection without a lot of fuss and include a simple compound butter for added flavor.
 If you're feeling especially indulgent, you can whip up our Lobster Mashed Potatoes to serve on the side too (recipe follows).

 - 2 filet mignons (1-1/4-inch thick)

 - 1/2 medium shallot, very finely chopped (about 2 teaspoons)

 - 2 teaspoons fresh parsley, finely chopped

 Remove the filets from the refrigerator to allow them to come to room temperature (about 30 minutes).